Substance Abuse Treatment Options for Addiction Treatment

 Substance Abuse Treatment Plans at PSI

-Our substance abuse treatment plans incorporate neuroscience-driven treatment using a multidisciplinary approach with the latest holistic modalities at world-class facilities located in the Chicago area.
+At our drug and alcohol treatment centers, our substance abuse treatment plans incorporate neuroscience-driven treatment using a multidisciplinary approach with the latest holistic modalities at world-class facilities located in the Chicago area.
 Our renowned team of addiction experts consist of board certified physicians, registered nurses, credentialed clinicians, addiction psychiatrists, psychologists, recovery counselors, nutritionists and behavioral therapists who collaborate to create individualized substance abuse treatment plans.
 Wherever our clients are in their recovery process, PSI addiction experts ensure that our substance abuse programs offer the latest comprehensive approaches to substance abuse treatment and care.

 Our substance abuse treatment plans include: